Innovation #8 Overview

 8.1 Executive Summary

-Interference can take the form of intentional jamming, as often occurs in military communications, or non-intentional interference often resulting from misused of equipment (wrong frequency settings, misplaced of towers) or power spillover in other bands.
-In either case, the interference decreases the signal to interference plus noise ratio at the receiving end of the communications path and, if of sufficient level, will substantially degrade or obliterate voice quality in a voice system and data throughput in a data system.
+Interference can take multiple forms.
+Some common forms are 1) intentional jamming, as often occurs in military communications or as a denial of service attack to existing systems, 2) unintentional or non-intentional interference, often resulting from misuse of equipment (wrong frequency settings, misplaced of towers, exceeding necessary power levels, etc.) or emission spillover from Out of Band Emissions (OOBE) in other bands, or 3) collisions of like waveforms such as those that occur in unscheduled or collision-sensed environments (ex: Wi-Fi), and 4) dissimilar or disparate waveforms vying for use of identical spectrum allocations such as in ISM and unlicensed bands.
+In all cases, the resulting interference acts to decrease the signal to interference plus noise ratio at the receiving end of the communications path and, if of sufficient level, will act to substantially degrade quality of service or deny service entirely.
+This can range from impaired or obliterated voice quality in a voice system and data degraded or denied throughput in a data system.

-- Power control throughout the communications system, using only enough power to maintain communications at the minimum acceptable level.
-In fact, for low priority communications paths, the power could even be set for degraded voice quality relative to the paths with the highest priority to reduce interference.
+- Uplink and downlink power control throughout the communications system, using only enough power to maintain communications at prescribed levels of acceptability.
+Furthermore, and in example, for low priority communications paths, the power could even be set for degraded voice quality relative to the paths with the highest priority to reduce interference to critical systems.

 - Adaptive beamforming to maximize antenna gain in the direction of the communications path and minimize gain in the interference direction.

-- Adaptable data rate to the minimum rate needed for the communication and/or according to priority of the operator.
+- Adaptable data rate to the minimum throughput rate needed for the communication and/or according to priority of the operator.
+This may be implemented in several forms including the use of slower data rates spread over a wider channel or running bursts of larger constellations on a given channel if the channel will support it.

-- Adaptive frequency control to increase frequency separation of the interference sources from the desired radio path
+- Adaptive frequency control to increase frequency separation of the interference sources from the desired radio path.
+This implies the use of dynamic spectrum assignment wherein interference avoidance is a key decision factor in choice of channel.

 1 Comment(s) — Latest:May 29, 2013 06:54 AM